soapycattt/resume/resume.md

 ### <span>Leading Wealth Management Firm (Name Withheld)</span> <span>Kansas, US (Remote)</span>
 <div class="subheader"><span>Data Engineer (Part-time)</span> <span>Jun 2024 - Nov 2024</span></div>

-- Migrated a legacy on-premise wealth management data platform to **Azure**, improving scalability and reducing operational overhead.
+- Modernized and migrated a legacy wealth management data platform from **AWS** to **Azure Databricks**, improving scalability and reducing operational overhead.
 - Designed and implemented ETL pipelines copying operational data from **Redshift** and **S3** to **Azure Data Lake** using **Azure Data Factory**.
 - Applied the Medallion architecture for data processing with **Spark** on **Databricks**
 - Developed APIs with **.NET** to expose system data from the Silver layer for seamless integration with downstream applications